Five Things to Know Before you Renovate Your Home

 2-Establish your Budget

 Everyone knows that home renovations can be costly.
 Therefore, planning your budget is one of the most important steps of the renovation process.
 With that in mind, you’ll be able to finalize your choice of materials for each part of the project.
-It will also be helpful when will come the time to compare quotes between all the contractors you will meet.
+It will also be helpful when will come the time to compare quotes from all the contractors you will meet.

 You'll also be better equipped when deciding which one to choose and when signing the contract with them.
 Make sure you plan some extra money in case unexpected expenses come up.
-To help your finances, you could make an agreement with your contractor to pay in installments, or get a mortgage loan.
+To help with your finances, you could make an agreement with your contractor to pay in instalments, or get a mortgage loan.

 3- Choose your Contractor Carefully

 As mentioned in another article, choosing the contractor is essential if you want things to go smoothly.
 A reliable contractor will provide good quality work and “should be a guide for his client”, as a contractor once told us.
 Don’t be afraid to ask questions about their team and about how they work.
 Always make sure the contractor you choose is qualified, skilled, and has a clean legal record (especially in the last few years).

 These factors will allow you to leave your house without worrying about what the workers are doing to your house.
 A good contractor will give you peace of mind.

 Once you have the drawings, inquire with the officials working in your district or your town to know the procedure and to see if you need a residential renovation license.
 Depending on the work you need, you may have to get one.
 Licenses are required for many types of renovation projects; starting a project without one could cost you a lot later on.
 For more information, here are useful links: for Montreal, click here; for Laval, click here.